styelz/dwarf_scheduler/README.md

    - Capture settings (frames, exposure, gain)
    - Calibration options (auto focus, plate solving)

+### Stellarium Integration

+The application can retrieve target information directly from Stellarium:

+1. **Setup Stellarium**:
+   - Install and run Stellarium
+   - Enable the "Remote Control" plugin (Plugins → Remote Control → Configure)
+   - Start the remote control server (default port: 8090)

+2. **Configure Connection**:
+   - Go to Settings → Telescope Settings → Stellarium Remote
+   - Set Stellarium IP address (default: 127.0.0.1 for local machine)
+   - Set Stellarium port (default: 8090)

+3. **Get Target from Stellarium**:
+   - In Stellarium, select any celestial object
+   - In the Sessions tab, click "Get from Stellarium"
+   - Target name and coordinates will be automatically populated

+**Note**: Stellarium's Remote Control plugin must be enabled and running for this feature to work.

 ### Scheduling Sessions

 1. Create or edit a session